AND KEEPING CLIENTS

 e.
 Lawyer advertising and solicitation on the Internet is subject to

-regulation under Rule 7.1 of the Code of Professional Responsibility.
+regulation under Rule 7.1 of the Rules of Professional Conduct.

 f.
 Where an attorney has an L.L.M. in Taxation and is a CPA and a